alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ### Data-Dependent LSH and Vector Preprocessing

-Elastiknn's hashing parameters are currently totally ignorant of the dataset.
+Elastiknn's hashing parameters (e.g., $$A$$ and $$B$$ in L2 LSH) are currently totally ignorant of the dataset.
 It's likely that some amount of parameter fitting to the indexed dataset would improve results.
 How much fitting, and how to do it remain interesting questions.
 Elastiknn very intentionally supports incremental indexing.
-Parameter-fitting almost necessarily requires providing a representative chunk of data up-front, which is antithetical to the incremental implementation.
+Parameter-fitting requires providing a representative chunk of data up-front, which is antithetical to the incremental implementation.

 A related improvement might involve vector preprocessing.
 Can we recommend a simple vector preprocessing step that guarantees better results?
 For example, perhaps we can _center_ the vectors (by subtracting the mean and dividing by the standard deviation along each dimension), thereby leading to more uniformly-distributed hash assignments.

-### Better Tooling for Finding Optimal Hyper-parameters
+### Better Tooling for Finding Hyper-parameters

 By far the most common question about Elastiknn is along the lines of "I tried this model with these parameters.
 Why are the results bad?"

 This is generally extremely difficult to reproduce.
-The search results change depending on the amount of data, so a small sample is insufficient.
+The search results change depending on the Elasticsearch cluster and index configurations and the amount of data, so a small sample is insufficient.
 The data is often proprietary anyways.

-Part of the solution is educating about the tradeoffs of hyper-parameters.
+Part of the solution is documenting the tradeoffs of hyper-parameters.
 Another part is building some new tooling to analyze Elasticsearch and Lucene indices to diagnose common pathologies, e.g., an index where a large majority of vectors are hashed to a very small number of unique hashes.

 ## Conclusion

 Hopefully this article has demystified some magic behind Elastiknn and leads to discussion and continued improvements in the project.

-To continue the discussion, you can find me on Twitter [@alexklibisz](https://twitter.com/alexklibisz), or [start a new discussion on the Elastiknn Github project](https://github.com/alexklibisz/elastiknn/discussions).
+To start the discussion, you can find me on Twitter [@alexklibisz](https://twitter.com/alexklibisz), or [start a new discussion on the Elastiknn Github project](https://github.com/alexklibisz/elastiknn/discussions).

 ---